-1.03 Submission Methods (March 1, 2017)
+1.03 Submission Methods (January 4, 2018)

-Arch MI has two submission methods for mortgage insurance applications: full-file submissions and delegated data submissions (delegated).
-Most of the underwriting requirements in this Manual apply to both delegated and full-file submissions.
+Arch MI has two submission methods for mortgage insurance applications: non-delegated submissions and delegated data submissions (delegated).
+Most of the underwriting requirements in this Manual apply to both delegated and non-delegated submissions.
 When the requirements are different for each submission method they will be clearly identified within the Manual.

 Regardless of the submission method used, the credit union is responsible for ensuring that the information provided is true and accurate.
-The credit union is also responsible for notifying Arch MI of any data changes pertaining to the loan (including, but not limited to, loan terms, credit information, income, debts, appraisal, property value, or loan amount).
+The credit union is also responsible for notifying Arch MI of any data changes pertaining to the loan (including, but not limited to, loan terms, credit information, income, debts, appraisal, property value or loan amount).